NatalliaMil/Data-Structures-Algorithms/readme.md

 # Algorithms and Data Structures

-This repository contains a list of popular algorithms and data structures.
+This repository about a list of popular algorithms and data structures.

 ---